MDMA Drug Screen (Urine)

 the test result is positive even if you do not use MDMA.
 Talk with your healthcare

-provider about whether the prescription and over-the-counter (OTC) drugs you take
+provider about whether the prescription and over-the-counter (OTC) medicines you take

 could cause a false-positive test result.

-If your test results are uncertain, your provider may order a more sensitive test
+If your test results are uncertain, your healthcare provider may order a more sensitive

-for MDMA.
-All results from a screening test should be confirmed by a certified lab.
+test for MDMA.
+All results from a screening test should be confirmed by a certified

 How is the test done?